How to Clean a Backpack: Maintenance 101

 You should also wipe the bag regularly to keep it dry from the inside and outside.
 It helps to steer clear of any mold formation.

 No matter how expensive your bag is, you must make sure that you treat it well.
 Avoid dragging it on the floor or packing sharp objects without care.
+This is also a good time to check for any broken zippers than can be easily fixed.

 Backpacks are not ordinary bags.
 For some people, they are a style statement.
 They define their personality.
 So, if there is an irresistibly awesome backpack at the store, go for it but make sure you maintain it well!